 With everyone working together, we can ensure prompt payment and/or reimbursement of Life University vendors, students, partners and employees, accurate documentation and reporting, and a balanced University budget.

 Accounts Payable & Accounts Receivable

-Life University prepares and mails checks every Thursday (when the campus is open for operations).
-Deadline for submissions to meet the weekly check run is 5:00 PM (EST) on Monday (in order to be prepared for payment on Thursday).
+Life University prepares checks every Wednesday and mails them by the end of the week (when the campus is open for operations).
+Deadline for submissions to meet the weekly check run is 5:00 PM (EST) on Friday (in order to be prepared for payment on Wednesday).

 University payment policy is Net 30.

 In the course of your responsibilities as an employee of Life University, you may be required to pay for certain expenses prior to reimbursement.
 The following forms and policies will help to ensure accurate and timely reimbursement.

 - Employee Expense Reimbursement Form – Use this form to be reimbursed for University approved expenses.
 Log into your DocuSign account, click NEW>Use A Template>Expense Reimbursement Form – Master, to access the form template.

 - Reimbursement will be returned if missing the following information: